JoHof/lungmask/README.md

 ### As a python module:

 ```
-from lungmask import mask
+from lungmask import LMInferer
 import SimpleITK as sitk

+inferer = LMInferer()

 input_image = sitk.ReadImage(INPUT)
-segmentation = mask.apply(input_image)  # default model is U-net(R231)
+segmentation = inferer.apply(input_image)  # default model is U-net(R231)
 ```
 input_image has to be a SimpleITK object.

 Load an alternative model like so:
 ```
-model = mask.get_model('unet','LTRCLobes')
+inferer = LMInferer(modelname="R231CovidWeb")
-segmentation = mask.apply(input_image, model)
 ```

-To use the model fusing capability for LTRCLobes_R231 use:
+To use the model fusing capability for (e.g. LTRCLobes_R231) use:
 ```
-segmentation = mask.apply_fused(input_image)
+inferer = LMInferer(modelname='LTRCLobes', fillmodel='R231')
 ```

 #### Numpy array support
 As of version 0.2.9, numpy arrays are supported as input volumes.
 This mode assumes the input numpy array has the following format for each axis:
 * first axis containing slices
 * second axis with chest to back
 * third axis with right to left

 ## Limitations
 The model works on full slices only.
 The slice to process has to show the full lung and the lung has to be surrounded by tissue in order to get segmented.
 However, the model is quite stable to cases with a cropped field of view as long as the lung is surrounded by tissue.

 ## COVID-19 Web
 ```